e-gov/eIDAS-SpecificProxyService/README.md

 <a name="integrate_with_eidasnode"></a>
 ## 2. Integration with EidasNode webapp

+In order to enable communication between `EidasNode` and `SpecificProxyService` webapps, both must be able to access the same `Ignite` cluster and have the same communication configuration (shared secret, etc).

 **NB!** It is assumed that the `SpecificProxyService` webapp is installed in the same web server instance as `EidasNode` and that both have access to the same configuration files.

 <a name="integrate_eidasnode"></a>
 ### 2.1 Configuring communication with EidasNode

-In order to enable communication between `EidasNode` and `SpecificProxyService` webapps, both must be able to access the same `Ignite` cluster and have the same communication configuration (shared secret, etc).

-* To set the same communication definitions, it is required that the `SpecificProxyService` has access to communication definitions provided in the following file `EidasNode` configuration file:
+To set the same communication definitions, it is required that the `SpecificProxyService` has access to communication definitions provided in the following file `EidasNode` configuration file:
 `$SPECIFIC_PROXY_SERVICE_CONFIG_REPOSITORY/specificCommunicationDefinitionProxyservice.xml`

+<a name="eidas_attributes"></a>
+### 2.2 Ignite configuration

-* To access the same Ignite cluster, it is required that the `SpecificProxyService` has access to Ignite configuration settings in the following `EidasNode` configuration file: `$EIDAS_CONFIG_REPOSITORY/igniteSpecificCommunication.xml` (a Spring configuration file that specifies the Ignite cache configuration details.
+To access the same Ignite cluster, it is required that the `SpecificProxyService` has access to Ignite configuration settings in the following `EidasNode` configuration file: `$EIDAS_CONFIG_REPOSITORY/igniteSpecificCommunication.xml` (a Spring configuration file that specifies the Ignite cache configuration details.
 Needed for shared request/response communication configuration).

 Note that new map definitions are necessary for `SpecificProxyService` webapp